Heracleion: Discovery and excavation process

-Before its discovery in 2000, most historians believed that Thonis and Heracleion were two separate cities, both located on what is now the Egyptian mainland.
-However, a second stele of the Decree of Nectanebo I was found at the temple of Heracleion, with a order from Nectanebo I stating that it be placed in the city of Thonis, proving that Thonis and Heracleion were actually one and the same.
-The ruins submerged in the sea were located and are excavated by the French underwater archaeologist Franck Goddio and his team of the IEASM in collaboration with the Ministry for Antiquities of Egypt after a five-year search.
+Before the discovery of the second stele in 2000, most historians believed that Thonis and Heracleion were two separate cities, both located on what is now the Egyptian mainland.
+The stele was found at the temple of Heracleion, with an order from Nectanebo I stating that it be placed in the city of Thonis, proving that Thonis and Heracleion were actually one and the same.
+The ruins submerged in the sea were located and excavated by the French underwater archaeologist Franck Goddio and his team of the IEASM in collaboration with the Ministry for Antiquities of Egypt after a five-year search.
 Goddio and his team first researched the historical texts concerning the area and used that information to narrow down the possible location of the site.
-Then, the team used a combination of several pieces of technology, including non-intrusive cutting-edge technology, like a nuclear magnetic resonance magnetometer, multi-beam bathymetry, sidescan sonar, sub-bottom profiler and satellite positioning systems in order to map the site.
+Then, the team used a combination of several pieces of technology, including non-intrusive cutting-edge technology like a nuclear magnetic resonance magnetometer, multi-beam bathymetry, sidescan sonar, sub-bottom profiler and satellite positioning systems in order to map the site.
 These are relatively new technologies that were useful in the complex process of research and excavation.
 After the site was mapped, the team slowly began excavations.
 Several devices were used for the underwater excavations.
 The team used a grid reference system to document the exact positioning of the artifacts.
 They also created an excavation plan.
 The team labeled or tagged every artifact and documented its exact position.
 They used a water dredge to further uncover the artifacts.
 The team consisted of archaeologists, as well as artists and photographers to document the finds.
 The team conducted dives at the site in a tightly coordinated schedule for about a month period in order to maximize their time there.
 They systematically uncovered various portions of the site during their allotted time frame.
-Goddio's team's policy is to leave the artifacts in place, unless they get permission from the proper authorities that the artifacts may be risen for conservation efforts or to safeguard their preservation.
+Goddio's team's policy is to leave the artifacts in place, unless they get permission from the proper authorities that the artifacts may be raised for conservation efforts or to safeguard their preservation.
 When there was a cause to raise an artifact from the water, the team tagged it, and placed it within a plastic bag and then raised the artifact to the surface in a basket.
 However, if the artifact was too large, such as the various statues, the team used a crane from on board their ship, the Princess Duda, to carefully raise the artifact.
 Once on the ship, the artifacts were cleaned and then went through a desalination process in order to protect them from the dry air after a long submersion underwater.